HOW HAPPY FAMILIES ARGUE WELL

 They know how to manage their own emotions

-When emotions run high, they take a break to calm down and then return to the discussion.
+When emotions run high, they take a break to calm down and then return to the discussion when they feel more in control.
 This prevents arguments from escalating and models healthy emotional regulation for children.

 9